DomBennett/EcoDataTools/README.md

 EcoDataTools
 ============

-Collection of tools in R for manipulating ecological data.
+Collection of tools for manipulating ecological data in R.